DaminikaDz/3D_Chromatin_Cell_Cycle_Modeling/README.md

 - train_data_2000.zip — labeled training data
 - test_data_2000.zip — unlabeled validation data

+Due to data sharing restrictions and file size limits, these datasets are not included in the repository.

 # Feature Engineering

 Features describing chromatin organization and cell relationships were extracted using Python (Pandas).
 Selected features included: